viyadb/viyadb/devenv/README.md

     docker pull viyadb/devenv:latest

-Otherwise, to build your own Docker image containing the devenv, run:

-    ./prepare.sh

 After running this command, docker image containing everything needed for compiling and running ViyaDB will be created.